OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 Establishing a binding also allows you to subscribe to data and selection change events that are scoped to that particular region of the document or spreadsheet.
 This means that the add-in is only notified of changes that happen within the bound region as opposed to general changes across the whole document or spreadsheet.

 The [Bindings] object exposes a [getAllAsync] method that gives access to the set of all bindings established on the document or spreadsheet.
-An individual binding can be accessed by its ID using either the Bindings.[getByIdAsync] or [Office.select] methods.
+An individual binding can be accessed by its ID using either the Bindings.[getByIdAsync] method or [Office.select] function.
 You can establish new bindings as well as remove existing ones by using one of the following methods of the [Bindings] object: [addFromSelectionAsync], [addFromPromptAsync], [addFromNamedItemAsync], or [releaseByIdAsync].

 ## Binding types